dpuyda/triclipper/docs/how_it_works.md

-Let `edge` be an active edge above the scan line and `x` be the X coordinate of the intersection of the edge and the scan line or, if the edge starts on the scan line, the X coordinate of the edge's start point.
+Let `edge` be an active edge above the scan line and `x` be the X coordinate of the intersection of the edge and the scan line or, if the edge starts on the scan line, the X coordinate of the edge start point.
 Active edges above the scan line are sorted by `x` or, if the `x` values are equal, clockwise.
 For example: